- Published date:

-- Raise awareness of our Arabic manuscript collections, specifically our lesser known Arabic Scientific Manuscripts with a wide and diverse audience around the world, from the general public, computer scientists, to students
+- Raise awareness of our Arabic manuscript collections, specifically our scientific manuscripts, with a wide and diverse audience around the world, from the general public through computer scientists to students

-- Instigate new collaborations in the computer science/recognition domain, creating a dialogue around the challenges/opportunities for automatic transcription of historical Arabic texts
+- Instigate new collaborations in the computer science/recognition domain, creating a dialogue around the challenges and opportunities for automatic transcription of historical Arabic texts

 - Create an openly licensed ground truth dataset from our Arabic manuscripts to aid researchers working on the state-of-the-art in recognition software

-- Gather evidence to inform a much larger commitment to crowdsourcing transcriptions of handwritten manuscripts and creating ground truth resources at scale
+- Pilot the crowdsourcing of transcriptions of handwritten manuscripts in order to create ground truth resources at scale

 - Page segmentation: Berat Kurar Barakat, Ben-Gurion University of the Negev

-- Text lines segmentation & Text recognition: Hany Ahmed, RDI Company, Cairo University
+- Text line segmentation & text recognition: Hany Ahmed, RDI Company, Cairo University

-Building on the success of the first pilot, we are now collaborating again with our partners at the Alan Turing Institute and PRImA Research Lab.
-We’ve launched a second competition as part of the 15th International Conference on Document Analysis and Recognition (ICDAR2019), to be held in September 2019 in Sydney, Australia.
-As in last year’s competition, we are trying to find the best solution for automatic transcription of historical Arabic scientific handwritten manuscripts.
+Building on the success of the first pilot, we collaborated again with our partners at the Alan Turing Institute and PRImA Research Lab.
+We launched a second competition as part of the 15th International Conference on Document Analysis and Recognition (ICDAR2019), held in September 2019 in Sydney, Australia.
+As in the previous year’s competition, we tried to find the best solution for automatic transcription of historical Arabic scientific handwritten manuscripts.

-After this next competition all ground truth resources created will be hosted by the British Library and made freely available under an open license, under its own DOI, for anyone wishing to advance the state-of-the-art in text recognition technology.
+All ground truth resources created for both competitions are freely available under an open license for anyone wishing to advance the state-of-the-art in text recognition technology.
 Download here: https://doi.org/10.23636/1135.

 - Nora McGregor, Digital Curator, British Library (Phase 1)